bruno-yamada/zet/202107/20210728013340Z/README.md

 Scalability

-- either scaling out or up (horizontal or vertical)
+- scaling out
-- is about the ability to increase|decrease resources to handle a demand
+- is about the __ability__ to increase resources to handle a higher workload

 Elasticity